 After a year old, toddlers develop linguistically at vastly differing paces.
 You should only be concerned if your toddler is not attempting to communicate verbally with you (either words or sounds), cannot identify objects when you name them, or continues babbling instead of connecting syllables.

-Again, the best thing to do if you suspect that your toddler is behind linguistically is to tell your pediatrician.
+Again, the best thing to do if you suspect your toddler is linguistically behind is to tell your pediatrician.
 From there, your little one may be referred to a speech-language pathologist.

-By spending ten to fifteen minutes at a time multiple times throughout the day actively talking to, reading to, and playing with your toddler, you can invest in her language development.
+By spending 10 to 15 minutes at a time, multiple times throughout the day, actively talking to, reading to, and playing with your toddler, you can invest in her language development.

 5 Tips for Promoting Language Development